 I hope you have found this post super helpful and that examples from my own sketching have helped demonstrate some of my tips.
 I am still learning (and hope I never stop) however, I think this list should help you bypass some of the years I spent in trial and error figuring these things out.

 Would you like to learn to sketch this building???

-Well, join my newsletter below to be the first to hear when I release my new online course: Sketchy Adventures in Ink & Watercolour.
+Well, join my newsletter below to be the first to hear when I re-open my online course: Sketch Your Adventures.

 I take you 3 travel sketching projects from start to finish so you can see my exact process.
 But you don’t have to do what I’m doing, I also show you how you can experiment and feel confident to do so.

 I am SO excited about this course and I KNOW you will LOVE it.
-Pop your email address in the box below and you will be the first to know when it’s released…you may even get a discount too! 😉
+Pop your email address in the box below and you will be the first to know when doors open again.